Marc Costanzo: Publishing

-Over the years, Marc has been a music publishing executive and has owned several music publishing entities in the US and Canada, specializing in emerging artists and songwriters.
-Costanzo served as Senior Creative at EMI Music Publishing and signed a number of multi-platinum acts and writers, including Deryck Whibley from Sum 41 and Junior Sanchez.
+Over the years, Marc has also been a music publishing executive and has owned several music publishing entities in the US and Canada, specializing in emerging artists and songwriters.
+Costanzo served as Senior Creative at EMI Music Publishing and signed a number of multi-platinum acts and writers, including Deryck Whibley from Sum 41 and Junior Sanchez, earning more than 20 gold and platinum Recording Industry Association of America certifications through the years.

 His current venture, Inside Music Publishing, with offices in Toronto and Nashville, has interest and ownership of catalog publishing rights totaling more than 35 million albums sold.

 Accolades

 Costanzo has won several awards, including three MMVA awards as a music video director, two as an artist, a Billboard Music Award, and several ASCAP awards as a songwriter.
 He was a co-composer of the song "Reckless", which won the 2007 International Songwriting Competition.